MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 |**Queue management**| 	Monitor queue wait time, length, and abandonment rate|	Queues, checkouts, returns|
 |**Shopper analytics**|	Understand traffic patterns into and around the store|	Store entry/exit|

-To plan for the scenarios in your space, you need to understand each zone and the way customers interact with the zone and how environmental factors impact that zone.
+To plan for the scenarios in your space, you need to understand each zone, the way customers interact with the zone, and how environmental factors impact that zone.

 ## End caps